GenesisFR/HowToBecomeGoodAtShooters/README.md

 - dangerous first: allows you to have more freedom of movement
 - weakest first: allows you to get rid of multiple enemies quickly, thus facing fewer enemies at the same time
 - group first: same as weakest, except you'll be able to take out multiple enemies without switching targets
-- alone first: allows you to thin out enemies without raising the alarm
+- alone first: allows you to thin out enemy lines without raising the alarm

 ### Weak points
 - different in every game
-- allows you to kill/disrupt several enemies at once
+- headshots usually deal more damage
-- may prevent enemies from using their abilities
+- destroying weak points allows you to kill/disrupt several enemies at once and may prevent them from using their abilities

 ### Weapon recoil
 - different in every game
 - every weapon has a different recoil pattern that may be mastered
-- shooting in bursts or tapping will help maintain accuracy
+- shooting in bursts or tapping will help maintain accuracy, especially when the enemy's body is barely exposed or at longer distances
 - crouching or going prone usually reduces it
 - moving usually decreases your accuracy while staying still makes sure your first shot is fully accurate